polterguy/magic.endpoint/README.md

 ```

 **Notice** - If you intend to return anything but JSON, you _must_ set the `Content-Type` header, because
-the resolver will by default try to serialize your content as JSON, and obviously fail unless it's
+the resolver will by default try to serialize your content as JSON, and obviously fail unless it is
 valid JSON.

 You can also return stream objects using for instance the **[return-value]** slot, at which point
 ASP.NET Core will automatically stream your content back over the response object, and `Dispose`
 your stream automatically for you afterwards.
-This allows you to return large files back to
+This allows you to for instance return large files back
-the client, without loading them into memory first, etc. If you do this, you'll have to change
+to the client without loading them into memory first.
+If you do this, you'll have to change
 your `Content-Type` accordingly.

 ### Cookies